 Things to Experience

 Strawbale Visitor Information Centre Start your tour of Emerald and the Central Queensland Highlands at the Visitor Information Centre in Clermont Street.
 The building is an attraction itself as the walls are made from 300 bales of barley straw covered in lime and earthen renders.
 Located in front of the centre is a sculpture of an Eastern Bearded Dragon made of recycled farming equipment.

-Van Gogh Sunflower Painting Once famous as a major sunflower producer, Emerald is now home to the world’s biggest Vincent van Gogh Sunflower painting located in Morton Park.
+Van Gogh Sunflower Painting Once famous as a major sunflower producer, Emerald is now home to the world’s biggest replica Vincent van Gogh Sunflower painting located in Morton Park.
 The superstructure is 25 metres high with approximately 13.6 tonnes of steel involved in its construction.

 Mosaic Pathway The Centenary of Federation Mosaic Pathway leads you through 100 years in 100 metres of Emerald’s colourful history.
 The footpath features intricately tiled designs that trace history from the beginning of the universe through to visions of the future.

 Pioneer Cottage Complex The complex echoes the rich history of the Emerald region.
 It showcases a small historical village, including the town’s lead-lined lockup, St Marks Presbyterian Church and a communications museum.
-Contact the Historical Association for access.
+Gold coin entry: Tuesdays and Thursdays 9.30am to 12.00pm; and Saturdays 11.00am to 2.00pm (for April to October 2023.
+Contact the Visitor Information Centre to request access outside these months).

 CBD Artworks Take a short stroll along Egerton Street and view the town’s magnificent public art.
 All pieces were commissioned from a public competition.